Marvin-Dziedzina/chicken-messenger/README.md

-# chicken-messenger
+# Chicken Messenger

-A encrypted console based messenger.
+A end to end encrypted peer to peer messenger.